aws-samples/amazon-sagemaker-reusable-components/README.md

 - An IAM execution role for the Lambda function
 - An S3 bucket to keep an [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) log. ❗ We need a CloudTrail log to enable EventBridge notification for object put events on the monitored bucket.
 We use the CloudTrail-based notification instead of S3 notifications because we don't want to overwrite the existing S3 notification on the monitored bucket
 - A CloudTrail log configured to capture `WriteOnly` events on S3 objects under a specified S3 prefix
 - An EventBridge rule to launch the Lambda function whenever a new object is uploaded to the monitored S3 bucket.
-The events `PutObject` and `CompleteMultipartUpload` are monitored.
+The EventBridge rule pattern monitors the events `PutObject` and `CompleteMultipartUpload`

 The project template is self-sufficient and contains all resources needed to implement the data transformation and ingestion pipeline.
-It also deploys an CI/CD pipeline to build the SageMaker pipeline every time there is an update on the source code repository.
+It also deploys an CI/CD automation pipeline to build the SageMaker pipeline every time there is an update on the source code repository.

 ### IAM roles and permissions
 To launch and use the SageMaker portfolio of products from AWS Service Catalog you need two IAM roles:
-- IAM role to launch a SageMaker product from AWS Service Catalog
+- an IAM role to launch a SageMaker product from AWS Service Catalog
-- IAM role to use resources created by a SageMaker product, such as a CodePipeline pipeline or an EventBridge rule.
+- an IAM role to use resources created by a SageMaker product, such as a CodePipeline pipeline or an EventBridge rule.
 These resources assume this IAM role to fulfill their tasks.

 When you enable SageMaker Projects for Studio users, two default IAM roles are created behind the scenes: `AmazonSageMakerServiceCatalogProductsLaunchRole` and `AmazonSageMakerServiceCatalogProductsUseRole`.
-These roles are global for your AWS account and used by the SageMaker Project templates.
+These roles are global for your AWS account and used by the [SageMaker-provided Project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html).
 You can use these roles for your custom SageMaker projects or you can create your own roles with a specific set of IAM permissions suited to your requirements.

 Refer to the [AWS Managed Policies for SageMaker projects](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol-sc.html) documentation for more details on the default roles.